- What’s the difference between LTL and FTL?

 - What is a marketplace?

 In the freight industry, a marketplace is a platform in which shippers have the ability to source for untapped, cheaper capacity while at the same time enabling service providers to operate far more efficiently by moving freight on lanes most suitable for them.
-Discover the Emerge Private Freight Marketplace and how it can help reduce your freight spend.
+Discover the Emerge Digital Freight Marketplace and how it can help reduce your freight spend.

 - How are shipping rates determined?